lighthall-lab/lab-manual/onboarding.md

     - [Application Form](sourcedocs/researcher-study-application.pdf)
     - [Sona Admin](mailto:psych-research@ucf.edu)
 5. Request a [Qualtrics access upgrade](https://ucf.service-now.com/ucfit?id=kb_article&sys_id=a1c11a1c4f9883005d3f7f75f110c708):
-    1.Should receive an "upgrade code" through  knights email within 24 hours 2.If you do NOT receive that code, reach out to UCF IT 3.Once you have the code, log into the Qualtrics account 4.On the top right, click on the profile bubble (ex. an empty photo) and click on "account settings" 5.Toggle the tabs to click on "upgrade account" 6.Enter the "upgrade code into the text box" and click submit 7.Log out and back in
+    1. Should receive an "upgrade code" through  knights email within 24 hours
+    2. If you do NOT receive that code, reach out to UCF IT
+    3. Once you have the code, log into the Qualtrics account
+    4. On the top right, click on the profile bubble (ex. an empty photo) and click on "account settings"
+    5. Toggle the tabs to click on "upgrade account"
+    6. Enter the "upgrade code into the text box" and click submit
+    7. Log out and back in
 6. Ensure the lab manager(s) grant/request your access to:
     1. Lab Computers
     2. All relevant IRB studies